Code Enforcement / Building Inspection

 All inspections require a 24-hour notice.
 Any requests for inspections called in after 9 am will be scheduled for the next day.
 To request an inspection, call 912-496-3826.

 All electrical, mechanical, and plumbing work must be done by a licensed contractor licensed by the Secretary of the State of Georgia.
 There are no exceptions!

 All residential and general contractors must be licensed by the Georgia State Licensing Board for Residential and General Contractors.
 Read this law in its entirety.

 If you want to verify that a contractor has a current license, access the search form.

 By law, a State of Georgia licensed contractor must pull all construction permits.
 However, a homeowner is allowed to pull a construction permit to build their personal home every 2 years.
-All other permits (Electrical, Plumbing, Gas, and Mechanical) require State of Georgia licensed contractors.
+All other permits (Electrical, Plumbing, Gas, and Mechanical) require the State of Georgia licensed contractors.
 A homeowner may not pull their own electrical, plumbing or gas permits, and are only allowed to pull mechanical permits if the unit being installed is a packaged heating and air unit (Also know as "Self-Contained").